 Fazenda San Francisco

-About 28 kilometres from the small town of Miranda, we reached the turnoff for Fazenda San Francisco.
+About 28 kilometres from the small town of Miranda, we reached the turnoff for Fazenda San Francisco (you can check availability for your dates here).
 The 6.5km access road that traversed the open farmland would become our main wildlife watching destination for the next three days during the daylight hours.

 Among the huge flocks of Yellow-billed cardinals, there were the magnificent Blue and yellow macaws, Blue-fronted parrots and dozens of Nanday parakeets that occur only here, in the southern Pantanal.
 Toco toucans picked on fruit with their magnificently oversized beaks and long-legged Rheas strutted from one feeder to the next.